nokiadatagathering/ndgdocs/sphinx/source/survey-list.rst

 .. figure:: images/upload.png
    :alt: Upload Survey

-The final button on the survey toolbar is **Edit** and clicking this on a survey in the **Building** state shows the :doc:`editor` which is integrated into Nokia Data Gathering.
+The final button on the survey toolbar is **Edit** and clicking this on a survey in the **Building** state shows the :doc:`editor` which is integrated into Microsoft Data Gathering.
 If rather than editing an existing survey you would like to create a new one click the Create a new Survey button next to the upload button in the image above